 Business sweeps are especially useful for small businesses, which depend on the daily cash flows.
 These businesses set a minimum balance for their checking account.
 And any amount over and above is moved to the higher interest-earning account.
 Such facilitation helps the company maximize its earning potential without compromising on liquidity.
 It means that if any time the business needs money or the balance in the checking account goes below the set amount, the bank sweeps the money back from the investment account.

 Even though the sweep program is a useful feature, you must not forget that it is not entirely free of cost.
 Those who open sweep accounts must know that their investment will be subject to a fee.
 This fee could either be a flat fee or a percentage of the investment.
 Betterment, for instance, charges an annual management fee of 0.25%.

-It means, the more return you make, the more you will have to pay in the form of fees.
-Though there is nothing wrong with paying the cost, you must make sure that the charge does not eat away your earnings from the investment.
+It means that the more return you make the more you will have to pay in the form of fees.
+Though there is nothing wrong with paying the cost, you must ensure that the charge does not eat away your earnings from the investment.

 Thus, you must be aware of the charges before you put money in the sweep account.
 You must compare those charges with the expected return to ensure that your earnings are positive.

 Yes, the majority of the sweep accounts are FDIC insured.
 It means your money enjoys a certain level of protection.
 However, whether or not your sweep account is insured depends upon the type of account you use.
 For instance, FDIC protects those accounts where money sweeps to savings accounts or money market deposit accounts.

 But, not all your money gets protection.
 Usually, FDIC offers up to $250,000 of insurance for an individual.
 However, some financial institutions get you more FDIC cover by making sweeps to more financial institutions or banks.

 How Much Money to Keep in a Sweep Account?